dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/sections/030_Conformal_Mapping.md

 - As $x$ ranges from $-1\to 1$ in $\RR$, $f(z)$ ranges from $0\to \infty$ with $f(0) = 1$.
 :::

-:::{.proposition title="Upper half-plane to horizontal strip"}
+:::{.proposition title="Log: Upper half-plane to horizontal strip"}
 \[
 \HH &\mapstofrom \RR \cross (0, \pi) \\
 \ts{ z \st \Im(z) > 0 } &\mapstofrom \ts{ w \st \Im(z) \in (0, \pi ) } \\